Last updated: July 26, 2024

 12. Integration with ORCID

-13. Contacts
+14. Contacts

 Aims and Scope

-To this aim, Qeios has adopted a post-publication, open peer review model, in which the authors' and reviewers' identities are disclosed not only to one another but also to the wider public of readers.
-We believe that open peer review favours more honest reviewing, preventing reviewers from following their individual agendas, helps detect conflicts of interest, and increases transparency in the manuscript valuation process.
+To this aim, Qeios has adopted an open peer review model, in which the authors' and reviewers' identities are disclosed not only to one another but also to the wider public of readers.
+We believe that open peer review favours more honest reviewing, preventing reviewers from following their individual agendas, helps detect conflicts of interest, and increases transparency in the manuscript evaluation process.
+Qeios' model and continuous publishing schedule enable researchers to publish research rapidly while facilitating and encouraging the most valuable discussion around it.

 Open Access